lokal-profil/pywikibot-sdc/README.md

 Example: `"123.4"`

-If the quantity comes with a unit then it most be provided as a dictionary with the `value` and `unit` keys.
+If the quantity comes with a unit then it must be provided as a dictionary with the `value` and `unit` keys.
 The value of `unit` should be the Qid corresponding to the unit on the used Wikibase installation.